What is a Fixed-Rate Mortgage?

 It is the ideal loan if you plan to stay at your residence for many years.

-Additional Notes for the Fixed-Rate Mortgage
+Details About the Fixed-Rate Mortgage

 A fixed rate loan is one where the rate is permanent.
 It does not change.
 If you choose a 30-year fixed rate mortgage at 3.5% percent, that is the interest rate that will remain for the entire loan term.